getgrav/grav-learn/pages/17/01.basics/05.grav-configuration/doc.md

 $count_var = Grav::instance()['config']->get('data.count');
 ```

+> [!WARNING]
-!
-You can also provide a custom blueprint to enable your custom file to be editable in the admin plugin.
+> You can also provide a custom blueprint to enable your custom file to be editable in the admin plugin.
 Check out the relevant [recipe in the Admin Cookbook section](/17/admin-panel/admin-recipes#add-a-custom-yaml-file).

 ### Config Variable Namespacing